snandasena/behavioral-cloning/README.md

 ### Testing with the Simulator

 The final part was the testing with Udacty simulator.
-It was fun and awsome by seeing how it magically happening.
+It was fun and awesome by seeing how it magically happen.
 I have attached both lake and jungle tracks video links at the beginning of this writeup.

 ### References